Dextroz/GDPR-Pwsh/README.md

 ## Dependencies

 The function on it's own doesn't require any dependencies.
-However, if you use the app, it requires the [AnyBox](https://github.com/dm3ll3n/AnyBox).
-When executing `Show-GdprPwsh`, the function will attempt to install AnyBox for you if not present on the host.
+However, if you use the app, it requires the [AnyBox](https://github.com/dm3ll3n/AnyBox) module.
+When executing `Show-GdprPwsh`, the function will attempt to install AnyBox for you if it is not present on the host.

 ## Installation